Know Your Risk Before It Strikes

-Ready in 30 minutes or less and packed with heart-healthy nutrients, including omega-3 fatty acids, this easy salmon recipe pairs perfectly with a cucumber vinaigrette salad for a tasty meal that’s sure to delight your family and friends.
-For a flavor variation, replace dill with other fresh herbs of your choice, such as tarragon, basil or parsley, or substitute 3 tablespoons of chopped pistachio nuts for the dill and shallot.
+Ready in 30 minutes or less and packed with heart-healthy nuts, including omega-3 fatty acids, this easy salmon recipe pairs perfectly with a cucumber vinaigrette salad for a tasty meal that’s sure to delight your family and friends.
+This heart-healthy baked salmon fits right into busy weeknights.
+Omega-3 salmon heart benefits help cut down on body swelling.
+They keep blood vessels wide open, too.
+Pick up wild salmon when you shop.
+It tastes better and holds more of those good fats.
+For a flavor variation, replace dill with other fresh herbs of your choice, such as tarragon, basil, or parsley, or substitute 3 tablespoons of chopped pistachio nuts for the dill and shallot.
 Serves four to six.
+The baked salmon with lemon and dill recipe comes out fresh every time.
+It cooks up evenly and is moist.

 Ingredients